-Click on "Voice" to reset all pan controls to perfect mono.
+Click on the calibration button on the very left to reset all pan controls to perfect mono.
 This is maybe the most useful preset since setting all pans to mono one after another if needed can be annoying.

 Variable Stereo